StoneLabs/unifi-uxg-dnsmasq/README.md

 ```~# service cron reload```

 ## 3. Done, enjoy :)

+# How to add entries later on

+Just edit `/data/custom/host.dns` and run `/data/custom/restartdns.sh` to "apply" the changes.

 # License
 This is free and unencumbered software released into the public domain.